mkamil92/DogCatBird-KaggleChallenge/README.md

-# DogCatBird-KaggleChallenge
+# DogCatBird-KaggleChallenge CSE669 Deep Learning

-# CSE669 Deep Learning
+# **Overview**
-### This repository implements an image classification model designed to classify images into three categories: Dog, Cat, and Bird.
-I build it using Convolutional Neural Networks (CNN) and Transfer Learning architectures (ResNet-18, VGG-16) and differnet models  focuses on achieving optimal accuracy through fine-tuned hyperparameters, dropout regularization and learning rate scheduling.
-Ensemble Model combined predictions from ResNet-18 and VGG-16 delivering robust and normal results but not highest results.
+This repository contains the implementation of  image classification task  differentiate between three classes: Dog, Cat, and Bird.
+In this i used CNN architectures, including Baseline CNN, Transfer Learning Models (ResNet-18, VGG-16) and an Ensemble Model to achieve optimal performance on the dataset sourced from a Kaggle competition (https://www.kaggle.com/t/571920ea0e2f4c9b99b725b667afdd69)

 ##  **Dataset Details**